wg-osr/walkerga.github.io/lore.md

 It is Verhu who prophesized the seven miseries and the inevitable end of the world.
 It is his words which were transcribed and then formed into the Nechrubel Calender
 </details>

-Arch-Priestess Josilfa Migol reins as the current head of **The One True Faith**. <br>
+**The Church of the One True Faith** is headed by Arch-Priestess Josilfa Migol. <br>
-The Creton Order is responsible for the Cathedral of the Two-Headed Basilisks and carrying out that which is decreed by the Arch-Priestess.
+The church's influence is exacted by the Creton Order.
+Mostly made up of the noble and priestly social class.

 ---